'Washington Post' CEO departs after going AWOL during massive job cuts

 Post journalists asked Lewis and Bezos not to hold the resulting financial losses against the newsroom and opinion pages.
 Those pleas, like others that would follow, fell on deaf ears.

 After hearing news of the layoffs Wednesday, Baron published a scathing statement.
-The Post's challenges, he said, "were made indefinitely worse by ill-conceived decisions that came from the very top."
+The Post's challenges, he said, "were made infinitely worse by ill-conceived decisions that came from the very top."

 Bezos has spoken affirmingly of Trump's return to power publicly.
 Most recently, he welcomed Pentagon chief Pete Hegseth to his space company, Blue Origin.
 It has a multi-billion dollar contract with NASA.
 Bezos says his business interests do not affect his interest in the paper.